OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The GM has the creatures’ statistics.

-**_At Higher Levels._** When you cast this spell using certain higher-level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 5th-level slot, three times as many with a 7th-level slot, and four times as many with a 9th-level slot.
+**_At Higher Levels_**.
+When you cast this spell using certain higher-level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 5th-level slot, three times as many with a 7th-level slot, and four times as many with a 9th-level slot.

 ##### Conjure Celestial